 As a matter of practice, an academic advisor is assigned to each incoming first-year student and transfer student.
-This advisement may be supplemented by advice from the School Dean, the Dean of Academic Support Services, the Director of Academic Coaching and Tutoring, faculty, and Academic and Career Coaches.
+This advisement may be supplemented by advice from the School Dean, the Director of Academic Coaching and Tutoring, faculty, and Academic and Career Coaches.

-Students advised by professional staff become eligible for faculty advising after they have completed 45 credits and are in good academic standing (in the case of nursing students, when they have passed NUR 205).
 When students change majors, it often requires a change in academic advisor.
 If the student is remaining in the School, the Dean of the School will assign a new advisor.
-If the student is changing schools, the Dean of Academic Support Services will assign a new advisor, in consultation with the Dean of the new School.
+If the student is changing schools, The Professional Academic Advisor in the new School will assign the student a new advisor after a brief interview.
 Because academic advising is a continuous process of clarification and evaluation, it requires the delivery of accurate and timely information regarding major and career choices, course offerings, policies, and procedures along with the tools to help students navigate the many choices at their disposal.